 Keep in mind that the biggest benefits from your probate avoidance planning techniques will come from assets like real estate, bank accounts and investments.

 You can add a payable-on-death designation to any kind of new or existing accounts like checking, savings, or CDs.
 There is no charge to set up this account.
-Be careful when setting up a Payable-On-Death account (POD) for joint accounts as most of these have a “right of survivorship,” meaning the money automatically goes to the survivor and by-passes probate.
+Be careful when setting up a Payable-On-Death account (POD) for joint accounts as most of these have a “right of survivorship,” meaning the money automatically goes to the survivor and by passes probate.
 If it is a “tenancy in common” account, you can leave your share to anyone you choose.
 This happens in many community property states.
-North Carolina is not a community property sate.

 There are certain things to consider when setting up a POD account.
 For instance, what if the beneficiary dies before you do?
 If that were to happen, you should change the named beneficiary as soon as possible or the funds could go through probate after your death.